maheshmthorat/maheshmthorat/README.md

 ## ✨ Let's Build Something Awesome
 Whether it’s a Chrome extension, a financial app, or an open-source tool — I love building things that solve real problems.
 Feel free to reach out for collaborations, freelancing, or dev talks.

-> 💬 “Disability didn’t stop me.
-I code with one eye, but I see everything clearly — the vision, the problem, and the solution.” 💪

 #React #NextJS #PHP #WordPress #OpenSource #ChromeExtensions #ImageCompression #SideProjects #WebPerformance #BuildInPublic